ni/webvi-examples/Readme.md

 For previous LabVIEW NXG versions see the [previous releases](https://github.com/ni/webvi-examples/releases/)

 # webvi-examples
 The following examples demonstrate different ways of using WebVIs.
 Each directory contains example code and a readme explaining the example.

-If you have any questions or problems related to these examples, post on this GitHub repository's issues page.
+If you have any questions or general feedback about the examples please post in the LabVIEW NXG section of the [LabVIEW Discussion Forums](https://forums.ni.com/t5/LabVIEW/bd-p/170).
+If there is a technical error or typo with the examples themselves please create and issue on the issues page of this repository.

 # Call 3rd Party Web Service
 [![Call 3rd Party Web Service Demo Link](https://img.shields.io/badge/Details-Demo_Link-green.svg)](https://ni.github.io/webvi-examples/Call3rdPartyWebService/Builds/WebApp_Web%20Server/Main.html)